CircleCI-Public/config-preview-sdk/docs/using-orbs.md

 Orb namespaces may have restrictions that prevent you from accesing orbs in those namespaces based on whether the build and the scope of the namespace are congruent.

 ## Semantic Versioning in Orbs
 Orbs are published with the standard 3-number [semantic versioning system](https://semver.org/), `major.minor.patch`, and orb authors need to adhere to semantic versioning.
 Within `config.yml`, you can specify wildcard version ranges to resolve orbs.
 You can also use the special string `volatile` to pull in whatever the highest version number is at time your build runs.
+For instance, when `mynamespace/some-orb@8.2.0` exists, and `mynamespace/some-orb@8.1.24` and `mynamespace/some-orb@8.0.56` are published after `8.2.0`, volatile will still refer to `mynamespace/some-orb@8.2.0` as the highest semver.

-For instance, the versions below have the following meaning:
+Examples of orb version declarations and their meaning:

 1. `circleci/python@volatile` - use the latest version of the Python orb in the registry at the time a build is triggered.
 2. `circleci/python@2.*.*` - use the latest version of version 2.x.x of the Python orb .